godotengine/godot-docs/classes/class_node.rst

 - void **_ready** **(** **)** virtual

 Called when the node is "ready", i.e. when both the node and its children have entered the scene tree.
-If the node has children, their :ref:`_ready<class_Node__ready>` callback gets triggered first, and the node will receive the ready notification only afterwards.
+If the node has children, their :ref:`_ready<class_Node__ready>` callbacks get triggered first, and the parent node will receive the ready notification afterwards.

 Corresponds to the NOTIFICATION_READY notification in :ref:`Object._notification<class_Object__notification>`.